devops-surya/devops-training/FEB-2023/Maven_Jenkins/Jenkins.md

 ## Jenkins declarative pipeline syntax:

+* ***Declarative pipeline*** : It is a text file that is stored in the source code repository and defines the steps and logic of the pipeline.
 * Reference for the __Declarative Pipeline syntax__ [REFER HERE](https://www.jenkins.io/doc/book/pipeline/syntax/)

 ## Scripted pipeline vs declarative pipeline :

 *  Scripted pipeline:
 ```
 node('ubuntu'){